overtone1000/uDAQC/Documentation/Development To-Do.md

 * Add instructions for creating Device key using shell script.

 ## Deployment
-* Move deployment directory to main repository directory
+* Move deployment directory to main repository directory (and update docs)
 * Separate Center deployment into a separate deploy subdirectory
 * Include Arduino library in deployment directory